Special Collections Department Access Policies

 Special Collections Department libraries are open for use by appointment only to Smithsonian curators, researchers, and other staff and by other scholars and researchers.
 In keeping with tradition, people making use of the collections in Smithsonian Libraries and Archives Special Collections Department libraries are called "Readers."
 All books and manuscripts must be examined in the library reading room and cannot be checked out.
 There is no browsing in the library stacks.
 All books and manuscripts are kept in a secure area and readers need to ask for a specific item that is then brought out to them in the reading room.
 Materials are available for use at the discretion of library staff and may be restricted because of fragility or poor condition.

 Due to limited facilities and occasional high demand, it is important for everyone (including SI staff) to call ahead and make an appointment to work in Special Collections Department libraries.
 If possible, it will help to let the library staff know what you are planning to look at.

 - Cullman Library: 202.633.1184

 Reading Room Policies and Procedures

 Security and preservation standards are observed at all times.
 Readers must comply with the following procedures during their visit.
 Library staff will recall books if improper use or intent to damage is observed.
-Readers who do not follow Smithsonian Institution Libraries' policies will be asked to leave the library.
+Readers who do not follow Smithsonian Libraries and Archives' policies will be asked to leave the library.

-- All readers complete a reader registration form upon arrival at Special Collections Dept. libraries.
-Readers must present identification and sign the log each day they come to use Special Collections Dept. materials.
+- All readers complete a reader registration form upon arrival at Special Collections Department libraries.
+Readers must present identification and sign the log each day they come to use Special Collections Department materials.

 - No coats, umbrellas, packages, or briefcases are permitted into the reading room.
 Secure lockers are available to store personal belongings.